 SELECT * FROM INCIDENCES.

-When the Server or a database is in Unicode mode, the Administration Tools that connect to this Server or database have the following behavior:
+When the Server or a database is in Unicode mode, the Administration Tools and the Design Studio that connect to this Server (or database) have the following behavior:

 The identifiers of elements (data sources, wrappers, views and their fields, etc.) can contain any character.

-When the name contains one or more characters that do not belong to the “Restricted char set” (see the section Restricted Mode), the Administration Tool automatically surrounds the name with double quotes in the VQL statement it sends to the Virtual DataPort server.
+When the name contains one or more characters that do not belong to the “Restricted char set” (see the section Restricted Mode), the Administration Tool and the Design Studio automatically surround the name with double quotes in the VQL statement they send to Virtual DataPort.

 CREATE VIEW "例" AS... or SELECT * FROM "Categories".

-The Tool automatically adds the double quotes whenever is necessary.
+The Administration Tool and the Design Studio automatically add the double quotes whenever is necessary.
 You only have to add them when creating views manually from the VQL Shell or a JDBC client.